Skip to main content

 using namespace Seeders; // NOLINT(google-build-using-namespace)

 /*!
-Build the database manager instance and add a database connection. */
+Create the database manager instance and add a database connection. */

 int main(int argc, char *argv[])